ncme/c25519/README.md

 This package contains portable public-domain implementations of Daniel
 J. Bernstein's Curve25519[^1] Diffie-Hellman function, and of the Ed25519 signature system[^2].
+Furthermore it includes transformations between the birationally equivalent curves Wei25519, Curve25519 and Ed25519.

 The memory consumption is low enough that they could be reasonably considered for most microcontroller applications.
 In particular, Curve25519 scalar multiplication uses less than half a kB of peak stack usage.